 Rieffel's deformation of $\B^0(\Xi)$ will be denoted by $\mathfrak B^0(\Xi)$; it forms an operator algebra extension of the zero order pseudodifferential symbols, having full phase-space anisotropy.
-Elements of the H\"ormander spaces $S^{-m}_{\rho,\delta}(\Xi)$, $m>0$ of strictly negative order could be considered trivial at infinity with respect to $\xi\in\X^*$, having interesting (anisotropic) asymptotic behavior only in the variable $x\in\X$; they generate the $C^*$-algebra $\mathfrak E(\Xi)$ defined in Remark \ref{doica}.
+Elements of the H\"ormander spaces $S^{-m}_{\rho,\delta}(\Xi)$, $m>0$ of strictly negative order could be considered trivial at infinity with respect to $\xi\in\X^*$, having interesting (anisotropic) asymptotic behavior only in $x\in\X$; they generate the $C^*$-algebra $\mathfrak E(\Xi)$ of Remark \ref{doica}.

 We are going to denote by $\mathfrak T:=\mathcal T^R$ the action of $\Xi$ on $\mathfrak B^0(\Xi)$ obtained from $\mathcal T$ by Rieffel deformation.
 But it is easy to see that $\mathfrak B^0(\Xi)$ is entirely composed of temperate distributions and that $\mathfrak T_X$ is just translation with $X$ restricted from the dual of the Schwartz space (see below).